 One of the best ways to make your rewards program memorable is through effective branding.
 Colors, logos, and product images are all great places to start, but what you choose to name your program and currency are what customers will remember.

 Since we’ve already talked at length about how to name your rewards program, we’re going to focus on the importance of creatively naming your program’s currency.
 Calling your loyalty points “points” puts your program in danger of becoming generic, leaving your brand at risk of flying under your customers’ radar.

-Throughout my time as a loyalty marketing specialist, I’ve come across a number of creative reward points names.
-From puns to brand-specific references, there are many merchants out there who have truly embraced and exemplified what it means to take your rewards currency to the next level.
-I’ve gathered up 8 of my favorites to share with you here, and hope you’ll be inspired to apply some of these concepts to your own program.
+From puns to brand-specific references, there are several merchants who have truly embraced and exemplified what it means to take your rewards currency to the next level.
+We’ve gathered 8 of our favorites to share with you, and hope you’ll be inspired to apply some of these concepts to your own program.

 Without further ado, let’s see who made the cut.